rexrainbow/phaser3-rex-notes/docs/docs/randomplace.md

 });
 ```

-- `items` : An array of items.
+- `gameObjects` : An array of gameObjects.
 Each item can be
     - A game objects.
     - A plain object contains
         ```javascript